BZoennchen/Pages/_posts/2021-06-08-Informatics-a-love-letter.md

 However, in the end, functionality is second to being exciting or pretty.
 Even coding itself is secondary.
 Figuring out how things work is the real deal.
-Since everything is self-consistent and logical, you can go on and go on and never stop exploring.
+Since everything is self-consistent and logical, you can go on and on and never stop exploring.
 It is an endless stream too immense for one lifetime.
-You are not even bound to some external logic; you can make up your own as long as it is consistent.
+And you are not even bound to some external logic; you can make up your own as long as it is consistent.
-This consistency is a bright contrast to the social and political world - it's like going home to a place where you can find some truth within the bounds of this world.
+This consistency is a bright contrast to the social and political world - it's like going home to a place where everything comprehensible, a place where you can find some truth within the bounds of its rules.

 ## Informatics is a Science